Steinaker State Park

-Steinaker State Park is a state park and reservoir of Utah, USA, located 7 mi north of Vernal in Uintah County, Utah.
+Steinaker State Park is a state park and reservoir in Uintah County, Utah, United States, located 7 mi north of Vernal.

 Steinaker State Park opened to the public in 1964.
 It lies at an elevation of 5500 ft in northeastern Utah, south of the Uinta Mountains.
 The climate is arid with hot summers and cold winters.
 Plant life at the park includes juniper, cacti, and sagebrush.
 Wildlife includes badgers, bobcats, coyotes, deer, and rabbits.
 Birds include golden eagles, hawks, bluebirds, vultures, owls, and osprey.

 Steinaker State Park is named for John Steinaker, a member of a pioneer family of the region.

 Park facilities

 Steinaker is popular for swimming, fishing, boating, and waterskiing.
 Year-round park facilities include a sand beach, boat launching ramp, restrooms, 31 RV campsites, two group-use pavilions, and sewage disposal, and fish cleaning stations.
 Nearby attractions include Dinosaur National Monument, Flaming Gorge National Recreation Area, and Red Fleet and Utah Field House of Natural History state parks.